-The plugin stores all snippets in a separate list in the plugin’s database.
-You can view all of your HTML Snippets by selecting XYZ Html > HTML Snippets from your admin menu …
+After creating new snippets the plugin stores it in a separate list within the plugin’s database.
+You can view all the snippets and shortcodes you have created by selecting XYZ Html > HTML Snippets from the WP main menu …

-(Table of snippets and shortcodes)
+(List of snippets and shortcodes)

 (Script added to content via a shortcode)

-(Deactivate, edit, or delete code snippets …
+You can edit, deactivate, or delete code snippets …

 EmbedIt Pro is similar to the HTML Snippets plugin, with some additional features.

-(EmbedIt Pro menu)
+(EmbedIt Pro plugin menu)

-(Insert name of the HTML Snippet)
+(Insert HTML Snippet)

 (Shortcode added to content)

-Click the ‘Publish’ or ‘Update’ button to save …
+Click Publish or Update to save …

-(Publish to save your settings)
+(Update to save your settings)

-(Make updates to code “on the fly”!)
+(Modify scripts “on the fly”!)

 (Edit republish your code to make sitewide changes)